Dave Parker's Home Page

 - 3 large eggs.

-- Put all 8 oz of cream cheese, all ¼ cup of sour cream, and all 1 cup of sugar into a mixing bowl.
+- Put the cream cheese, sour cream, and sugar into a mixing bowl.

-- Using an electric beater, beat in the eggs.
-The more air you whip in, the better.
+- Using the electric beater, beat in the eggs.

 - Pour the mixture into your ice cream maker and let it run till it's done.
 In our ICE-21, it's usually done in 15-20 minutes.
 We then reuse the bowl for a second batch, which usually finishes in 20-25 minutes.